alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Send it to <trader@rpa.gsi.gov.uk>.
 You’ll usually get your certificate within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit).

+###Getting another type of export certification

+If you’re asked for another type of export certificate for non animal products and your product was manufactured in the UK, [contact the local authority where your products was made](http://www.food.gov.uk/enforcement/find-food-safety-team) with the details.

 ###If you need help